Contract Compliance Agent

 Challengeable by: Vendor

-Assess contract modifications + side letters + amendments under PCAOB AS 2401 Has the contract been modified through formal amendment, side letter, or informal arrangement requiring re-assessment of compliance posture?
+Assess contract modifications, side letters and amendments under PCAOB AS 2401 Has the contract been modified through formal amendment, side letter, or informal arrangement requiring re-assessment of compliance posture?
 Human Auditor

-Modification assessment under PCAOB AS 2401 fraud risk presumption: side letters and informal arrangements present elevated risk of compliance evasion including off-contract terms, hidden incentives, undisclosed agency relationships, parallel commitments.
-Detection methods: procurement-to-balance reconciliation against contract repository, journal entry analysis on contract-related accounts, vendor master comparison with contract counterparty, independent confirmation procedures.
-Material modifications trigger re-due-diligence plus re-screening plus re-classification plus disclosure assessment under SOX 404 + CSRD + Section 172 directors duties
+Modification assessment under the PCAOB AS 2401 fraud-risk presumption: side letters and informal arrangements carry an elevated risk of compliance evasion through off-contract terms, hidden incentives, undisclosed agency relationships, and parallel commitments.
+Detection relies on procurement-to-balance reconciliation against the contract repository, journal-entry analysis on contract-related accounts, comparison of the vendor master with the contract counterparty, and independent confirmation procedures.
+A material modification triggers re-due-diligence, re-screening, re-classification, and a disclosure assessment under SOX 404, CSRD, and the Section 172 directors' duties.

 Decision Record